-Fuata will begin at 6.25pm sharp, finishing at 8.25pm sharp.
+Fuata will begin at 6.25pm sharp.
 You are free to come and go, however Fuata requests that you, if willing, endure the full two hours alongside him.

 This event is part of the IMA’s Queensland Multicultural Month celebrations.
 Please let us know you will be attending on Eventbrite here.

 Brian Fuata is a Samoan writer and performance maker born in Wellington, New Zealand and works and lives in Sydney.
 Alongside his solo practice, he is part of the duo Wrong Solo with Agatha Gothe-Snape.